 Tenderizing meat is all about the intent of the cook.
 It begins with the type of dish you’re making—is it a seared steak, pork schnitzel, or a chicken Milanese?
 What is the cooking method—sauté, stew, or shallow fry?
 Which type or cut of meat are you using—pork, beef, chicken, or venison?
 No matter the choice, if you’re working with a lean or tough cut of meat, you’ll be glad you tenderized it beforehand.

-Why tenderize?
+But what's the best way to do so?
 According to Harold McGee’s “On Food and Cooking,” the most direct way to tenderize tougher and leaner cuts of meat is “to fragment the muscle fibers and connective-tissue sheets by pounding, cutting, or grinding”—and the meat tenderizers I picked out work by using the first two methods.

 Here’s my list of the best meat tenderizers to help you determine the one that best suits how you intend to cook.

-Best Overall: Chef-Master Meat Tenderizer
+Best Overall: Chef Master Meat Tenderizer

 What We Love: Base offers stability during use, ergonomic handle